ajgeglio/Audio-signal-classificat-with-GridsearchCV-and-k-fold-cross-validation-for-multiclass-target/README.md

-# Statistical Machine Learning with GridsearchCV and k-fold cross validation for multiclass target
-## The performance of statistical machine learning and deep learning methods in the classification and diagnosis of time-series heart sounds
+## The performance of statistical machine learning methods in the classification and diagnosis of time-series heart sounds
 ### Tony Geglio

 # Introduction to the project